cs1302uga/cs1302-ce09/README.md

    1. How many lines are in `Rectangle.java`?
    1. How many lines are in `Square.java`?

-   Contrary to popular belief, less lines of code is usually better.
+   Contrary to popular belief, fewer lines of code is usually better.
 Also, if you need to make a change to a `Rectangle` method, then this change will propogate throughout all descendants in your heirarchy that don't explicitly perform an override of the relevant method.